semgrep/semgrep-docs/docs/semgrep-assistant/overview.md

 ### Auto-triage

-Semgrep Assistant uses GPT-4's understanding of programming languages and libraries, and your code and triage history, to auto-triage findings and suggest whether a finding can safely be ignored.
+Semgrep Assistant uses AI's understanding of programming languages and libraries, and your code and triage history, to auto-triage findings and suggest whether a finding can safely be ignored.
 For every recommendation to ignore a finding, Semgrep also provides guidance with an explanation on why this is the case.

 Auto-triage recommendations are available in Semgrep AppSec Platform's **Findings** page when you filter for findings that Assistant suggests should be ignored, and in the [finding's details](/semgrep-code/findings/#view-findings-details-about-a-specific-finding).